kaiiiz/AnkiCC/README.en.md

 ## Usage

+1. **Remember to backup your decks before conversion**
-1. From Anki's main window, head to _Tools → AnkiCC_
+2. From Anki's main window, head to _Tools → AnkiCC_
-2. Select the deck to convert and an [OpenCC](https://github.com/BYVoid/OpenCC) profile
+3. Select the deck to convert and an [OpenCC](https://github.com/BYVoid/OpenCC) profile
-3. Click the _Convert_ button
+4. Click the _Convert_ button
-4. Restart Anki to reload the converted deck
+5. Restart Anki to reload the converted deck
-5. [Optional] Run _Tools → Check Database_ to rebuild the Anki database
+6. [Optional] Run _Tools → Check Database_ to rebuild the Anki database

 ## Acknowledgement